RosettaCommons/demos/tutorials/full_atom_vs_centroid/README.md

 ATOM     14  H   ILE A   4      -0.728  17.411  16.816  1.00  0.00           H
 ...
 ```
-The full PDBs are available in `Rosetta/demos/tutorials/full_atom_vs_centroid/input_files`.
+The full PDBs are available at `<path_to_Rosetta_directory>/demos/tutorials/full_atom_vs_centroid/input_files`.

 Navigating to the Demos
 -----------------------
-The demos are available at: `Rosetta/demos/tutorials/full_atom_vs_centroid`.
+The demos are available at `<path_to_Rosetta_directory>/demos/tutorials/full_atom_vs_centroid`.
 All demo commands listed in this tutorial should be executed when in this directory.
 All the demos here use the `linuxgccrelease` binary.
 You may be required to change it to whatever is appropriate given your operating system and compiler.

 Using the wrong representation
 ------------------------------